ECCC-MSC/open-data/scripts/generate_variable_tables/README.md

 ### Notes

-To generate variable tables from files in a local directory, you may use the `--path` argument to avoid needless downloads.
-The local files do not get deleted after the creation of the variable tables.

-**Note**: The paths from the `--path` argument and from the `datasets.yml` lookup table are concatenated during execution and the result must be a valid directory.
+The paths from the `--path` argument and from the `datasets.yml` lookup table are concatenated during execution and the result must be a valid directory.
 As such, you may need to create directories and move the files around.

-The `CanSIPS` path in `datasets.yml` is incomplete, because the year and the month are missing, as there are multiple possible values.
-As such, when the `--models` argument takes `CanSIPS`, you will be prompted to enter the year and the month as integers to complete the path.

 ## Maintenance

 * You can add a dataset to `datasets.yml` by creating a new entry.
 A key can have more than one value.
-These values will be concatenated with an URL to download GRIB2 or NetCDF files from a server, e.g. `https://dd.alpha.meteo.gc.ca/`.
+The values will be concatenated with the local directory to find GRIB2 or NetCDF files.
 * If you receive a warning indicating that a variable has not been found, you can add it to `variable_translation.yml` or `product_translation.yml` by creating a new entry.
 The key must be the variable from the warning.
 * If you receive a warning indicating that a level has not been found, you can add it to `readable_level.yml` by creating a new entry.
 The key must be the level from the warning.